JuliaConstraints/JuliaConstraints.github.io/docs/src/constraints/intro.md

 In CP, variables are defined through their domain. `ConstraintDomains.jl` supports various types of domains such as discrete ones (sets, range, etc.), or continuous intervals, and custom domains.

-## `Constraints.jl`: A versatile API
+## A versatile constraints' API

-It implements a wide range of generic and core constraints, ensuring compatibility with XCSP3-core standards and providing a user-friendly interface.
+`Constraints.jl` implements a wide range of generic and core constraints, ensuring compatibility with XCSP3-core standards and providing a user-friendly interface.
 It includes features extracted from the learning blocks of Julia Constraints to leverage most of each constraint characteristics.

-## Models Through `ConstraintModels.jl`
+## A collection of models

 The `ConstraintModels.jl` catalog offers a collection of predefined models and templates for constructing complex constraint satisfaction problems (CSPs) and optimization models.
 This resource provides reusable components to streamline the modeling process.